trigger-corp/Forge-Documentation/source/modules/topbar.rst

 .. js:function:: topbar.setTitleImage(image, success, error)

-    :param string image: Path to image to be displayed in topbar.
+    :param string image: Path to image to be displayed in topbar: this should be relative to the ``src`` directory, e.g. ``"img/button.png"``
     :param function() success: callback to be invoked when no errors occur
     :param function(content) error: called with details of any error which may occur